 Adhesive vinyl is a close favorite to the HTV.
 There are countless uses for adhesive vinyl, such as wall decals, mugs, ornaments, containers, wall art, etc. Here are some of the best brands below for AV!

-There are basically 2 categories of adhesive vinyl – permanent outdoor and removable indoor – with various types within each category.
-Vinyl will always be clarified as one of those types, and you should use it accordingly to the project for best results.
+There are basically two categories of adhesive vinyl – permanent outdoor and removable indoor – with various types within each category.
+Vinyl will always be clarified as one of those types, and you should use it accordingly to the project for the best results.

 For example, removable adhesive vinyl would work great as a removable wall decal, while permanent vinyl will work better for a wood sign you plan to hang on your front door.